 Although findings in the local area suggest that there must have been settlements at the site of Trogir in prehistoric times, the town’s history really starts with a Greek settlement in the 3rd century BC.
 Greeks from the island of Vis founded the settlement Tragurion, which then went on to become part of the Roman Empire which was expanding through Dalmatia at that time.

 Trogir came under Hungarian and Croatian rule over the next few centuries, including the rule of Croatian-Hungarian King Bela IV in 1242.
 In 1420, again as with much of Dalmatia, it became part of the Venetian Empire, until the Empire’s fall in 1797.
-Trogir then became part of the Austrian Empire (with brief French occupation in the early years of the 19th century).
+Trogir then became part of the Austrian Empire (with a brief period of French occupation in the early years of the 19th century).

 After World War I, Trogir was part of the Kingdom of Serbs, Croats and Slovenes (which became Yugoslavia), although was occupied by Italy during World War II.
 In 1991, the town was part of Croatia when it declared its independence.